-Would you like to start a fun hobby that can provide hours of interest and satisfaction with a just a some basic skills and a few supplies that are easy to procure?
+Would you like to start a fun hobby that can provide hours of interest and satisfaction with just some basic skills and a few supplies that are easy to procure?
 It’s easy with Wood Burning Basics.

 This is an overview of the basic steps for wood burning.
 More detailed instruction on the specific techniques will be found in future blog posts.
 In the meantime, check out the links provided that will take you to some great websites for further information.

 You can also contact me with questions.
-I am always happy to hear from you
+I am always happy to hear from you!

 Before you Begin: Set up a safe work area